ppy/osu-wiki/news/2023/2023-08-29-changes-to-the-mappers-guild.md

 ![Priority quest badge](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/questbadge.png)

-The [**priority quests listing**](https://mappersguild.com/missions) details more about prizes and will always have a few active quests running at any given time, so participate in whichever you're interested in!
+The [**priority quest listing**](https://mappersguild.com/missions) details more about prizes and will always have a few active quests running at any given time, so participate in whichever you're interested in!

-## Ranked maps requirement lifted
+## Ranked map requirement lifted

 Previously, you needed **at least 3 Ranked maps** to host beatmaps and earn rewards in the Mappers' Guild.
 Those days are over.